-Members will participate in meetings having regard ct and responsibilities sections of con this Charter.
+Members will participate in meetings having regard to the conduct and responsibilities sections of this Charter.

-Attendance by members at meetings may be via electronic means with the nsent of the Chairperson.
-Such, arrangements can be made with the MPA Secretar
+Attendance by members at meetings may be via electronic means with the consent of the Chairperson.
+Such, arrangements can be made with the MPA Secretariat.

-There is no provision for a proxy to attend a meeting in place of an appointed n ember.
+There is no provision for a proxy to attend a meeting in place of an appointed member.